23Arya/Dalgano-Coffee/Ingredients.md

-You will need - Instant Coffee(2 tablespoons), Milk(1 cup), Sugar/Icing sugar (asper requirement), water.
+You will need - Instant Coffee(2 tablespoons), Milk(1 cup), Sugar/Icing sugar (as per requirement), water.